 A bi-amp capable speaker has two sets of input terminals for connecting to two separate receiver channels.

 On the amplifier side

-You might use this extra pair of channels to power rear surround speakers, speakers in a second zone, or in this case, to bi-amp your front left and right speakers.
-Connecting these channels to a pair of bi-amp capable speakers increases the amount of power that each speaker gets.
+You might use this extra pair of assignable channels to power rear surround speakers, speakers in a second zone, or in this case, to bi-amp your front left and right speakers.
+Connecting these channels to a pair of bi-amp capable speakers increases the amount of usable power that each speaker gets.

-Bi-amping provides more useable current to the speaker.
+Bi-amping provides more usable current to the speaker.
 Instead of a single channel’s worth of power divvied up between the woofer and tweeter sections, each speaker section gets a full channel’s worth of juice.
 Increasing the total amplifier power to each speaker provides more headroom and greater control, which can yield better sound.